Project Name: Hydrogen Consequence Testing

 Partners: Kiwa Gastech Ltd

-Our H100 project has included a Hydrogen Consequence Testing element.
+Our H100 Fife project included a Hydrogen Consequence Testing element.
 This element is comprised on four phases that study the impact of hydrogen on gas customer homes and investigates the risks associated with a hydrogen gas leak.

 Phase 1

-Phase 1 of this element investigates behaviours and consequences of hydrogen leakage into properties by conducting experimental and destructive testing.
-The results from the testing are then used to produce mathematical models and inform the H100 Quantified Risk Assessments (QRA) that compares the risks associated with natural gas and hydrogen.
+Phase 1 of this element investigated behaviours and consequences of hydrogen leakage into properties by conducting experimental and destructive testing.
+The results from the testing were then used to produce mathematical models and inform the H100 Quantified Risk Assessments (QRA) that compares the risks associated with natural gas and hydrogen.
 The QRA is used to satisfy the regulatory bodies that appropriate risk mitigation strategies are in place to reduce risk as low as reasonably practicable.
 The QRA will also help assess the current emergency process and its fitness for purpose for hydrogen distribution.

 Phase 2

-Phase 2 focuses on methods to mitigate the risk of gas explosions associated with delayed ignition in boilers, fires and cookers and failures of gas meters, meter regulator diaphragms and pipework.
+Phase 2 focused on methods to mitigate the risk of gas explosions associated with delayed ignition in boilers, fires and cookers and failures of gas meters, meter regulator diaphragms and pipework.
 The testing process was designed to address risks highlighted by an analysis from the Health and Safety Executive (HSE) incident data, which was gathered over five years.

 The testing provides us with an understanding of what the worst-case scenario is for each appliance group and their potential for ignition and explosion.
 We can then use this to design safety systems to mitigate any risks identified.